Today’s post features an eighteen year-old ballroom dance dress that has stood the test of time and is in great condition.

 Going with the flow or not, this alterations advice is the same stuff I’d tell my own dress clients and my Sew Like A Pro™ members.

-Scroll below and watch the video for detailed alterations advice.
+Scroll below and watch the video for detailed alterations advice on how to lengthen the leotard so it feels better and offers better bust support.

 How did I run into Betty?
 While traveling across the country this summer, I had the pleasure of meeting Betty and several other students at U Can Dance Studio in St. Louis, Missouri.